san-10/Linear-regression-in-Machine-learning/README.md

 - Linear Regression makes predictions.

-- A statistical method that is used for predictive analysis,for numeric variables such as salary.
+- A statistical method that is used for predictive analysis, for numeric variables such as salary.